JConley1344/SysLib690/Week6_Grep.md

 ### Review
 I continue to struggle with flashcards.
 I just struggle with confience in the moment with this class.
 I am learning a lot and really taking the time throughout the week to practice with the intent of learning everything we do.
-I fell very confidenet on learn-the-cli and learn-thefilesystem.
+I feel very confident on learn-the-cli and learn-thefilesystem.